mt-shihab26/developershihab.com/src/content/projects/student-performance-monitoring-system/index.md

     The Student Performance Monitoring System is a web-based application built with raw PHP.
     This system helps educators and administrators monitor and track students' academic performance over time.
-highlights:
-    - A web application written in raw PHP with a Laravel-like structure.
 technologies:
     - PHP
     - MySQL